Pass/Fail grade option

 - To satisfy a prerequisite that requires a minimum grade of B

-- For courses that may count toward the requirements of the student’s major
+- For courses that may count toward the requirements of the student’s major, minor or certificate program

 Students may select the pass/fail grade option for eligible courses no later than the last day to withdraw from a course.
 All decisions by students are final and irrevocable.